ikasanEIP/ikasan/ikasaneip/developer/docs/DeveloperPreRequisites.md

 ## Overview

-The Ikasan Enterprise Integration Platform (IkasanEIP) provides a robust and scalable ESB platform based on open technologies and standards.
+The Ikasan Enterprise Integration Platform (IkasanEIP aka IkasanESB) provides a robust and scalable ESB platform based on open technologies and standards.
 IkasanEIP can be adopted as little or as much as required to meet your integration needs.

 ## About